Gary Cooper: Early life

-Frank James Cooper was born in Helena, Montana, on May 7, 1901, the younger of two sons of English parents Alice (née Brazier; 1873–1967) and Charles Henry Cooper (1865–1946).
+Frank James Cooper was born in Helena, Montana, on May 7, 1901, the younger of two sons of English immigrant parents Alice (née Brazier) and Charles Henry Cooper.
 His brother, Arthur, was six years his senior.
-Cooper's father came from Houghton Regis, Bedfordshire, and became a prominent lawyer, rancher, and Montana Supreme Court justice.
-His mother hailed from Gillingham, Kent, and married Charles in Montana.
-In 1906, Charles purchased the 600 acre Seven-Bar-Nine cattle ranch, about 50 mi north of Helena near Craig, Montana.
-Cooper and Arthur spent their summers at the ranch and learned to ride horses, hunt, and fish.
+Cooper's father came from Houghton Regis, Bedfordshire, England and became a prominent lawyer, rancher, and Montana Supreme Court justice.
+His mother hailed from Gillingham, Kent, England, and married Charles in Montana.
+In 1906, Charles purchased the 600 acre Seven-Bar-Nine cattle ranch, about 50 mi north of Helena, near Craig.
+Cooper and Arthur spent their summers at the ranch and learned to ride horses, hunt and fish.
 Cooper attended Central Grade School in Helena.

-Alice wanted her sons to have an English education, so she took them back to England in 1909 to enroll them in Dunstable Grammar School in Dunstable, Bedfordshire.
+Alice wanted their sons to have a British education, so she took them back to the United Kingdom in 1909 to enroll them in Dunstable Grammar School in Dunstable, England.
 While there, Cooper and his brother lived with their father's cousins, William and Emily Barton, at their home in Houghton Regis.
-Cooper studied Latin, French, and English history at Dunstable until 1912.
-While he adapted to English school discipline and learned the requisite social graces, he never adjusted to the rigid class structure and the formal Eton collars he was required to wear.
+Cooper studied Latin, French and English history at Dunstable until 1912.
+While he adapted to English school discipline and learned the requisite social graces, he never adjusted to the formal Eton collars he was required to wear.
 He received his confirmation in the Church of England at the Church of All Saints in Houghton Regis on December 3, 1911.
-His mother accompanied her sons back to the U.S. in August 1912, and Cooper resumed his education at Johnson Grammar School in Helena.
+His mother accompanied their sons back to the U.S. in August 1912 and Cooper resumed his education in Montana, at Johnson Grammar School in Helena.

-When Cooper was 15, he injured his hip in a car accident.
-On his doctor's recommendation, he returned to the Seven-Bar-Nine ranch to recuperate by horseback riding.
-The misguided therapy left him with his characteristic stiff, off-balanced walk and slightly angled horse-riding style.
+At age fifteen, Cooper injured his hip in a car accident.
+On his doctor's recommendation, he returned to the Seven-Bar-Nine ranch to recuperate with horseback riding.
+The misguided therapy left Cooper with his characteristic stiff, off-balanced walk and slightly angled horse-riding style.
 He left Helena High School after two years in 1918 and returned to the family ranch to work full-time as a cowboy.
-In 1919, his father arranged for him to attend Gallatin County High School in Bozeman, Montana, where English teacher Ida Davis encouraged him to focus on academics and participate in debating and dramatics.
+In 1919, his father arranged for his son to attend Gallatin County High School in Bozeman, where English teacher Ida Davis encouraged him to focus on academics and participate in debating and dramatics.
 Cooper later called Davis "the woman partly responsible for [his] giving up cowboy-ing and going to college".